christophajohns/CoopIHC-ModelChecks/README.md

 ```

-The reader is supported on Python 3.6 and above.
+The package is supported on Python 3.6 and above.

 ## Resources